ytrRoboGamer/Discord-Bot-Words-Ban/README.md

 3. Go to https://discord.com/developers/applications and create a bot

-4. After creating a bot copy the token of the put
+4. After creating a bot copy the token of your bot

 5. Open "index.js" and change PUT_YOUR_TOKEN_HERE to the token you copied